-Automated MS Method Development Software

-MassHunter Optimizer software lets you automatically optimize the data acquisition parameters for MRM mode (multiple-reaction monitoring) on a triple quad mass spectrometer instrument for each individual compound analyzed.
-Specifically, it automates the selection of the best precursor ions, the optimization of the fragmentor voltage for each precursor ion, selection of the best product ions, and optimization of collision energy values for each transition for a list of compounds you specify.

-Automated Optimization

-Automation of the following optimization tasks results in a significant time saving over manual optimization procedures:

-- Selection of optimum precursor ion via rules, such as M+H, M+Na, M+K, and M+NH4. - Optimization of fragmentor voltage to maximize precursor ion intensity for up to 4 precursor ions (adducts and/or charge states) for each polarity in MS SIM - Selection of multiple best product ions (MS/MS full scan) - Optimization of collision energy to maximize product ion intensity (MS/MS full scan) - Optionally perform fine fragmentor optimization for maximum sensitivity.

-Additional Features

-- Stores optimum precursor and product ions and parameters in a compound database. - Imports optimization results into Agilent MassHunter Workstation triple quad Data Acquisition software. - Lets you import compounds for optimization and update compound retention times from Agilent MassHunter Workstation triple quad Data Acquisition methods - Supports sample introduction via manual infusion (syringe pump), automatic infusion (via loop injection at lower flows), and injection analysis with column (to maximize optimization yield). - Data that is acquired during the optimization run can be displayed with Agilent MassHunter Qualitative Analysis software.
+Automated MS MassHunter Optimizer lets you automatically optimize the data acquisition parameters for MRM mode (multiple-reaction monitoring) on a triple guad mass Method Development spectrometer instrument for each individual compound analyzed.
+Specifically, it Software automates the selection of the best precursor ions, the optimization of the fragmentor voltage for each precursor ion, selection of the best product ions, and optimization of collision energy values for each transition for a list of compounds you specify.
+Automation of the following optimization tasks results in a significant time Automated Optimization saving over manual optimization procedures: Selection of optimum precursor ion via rules, such as M+H, M+Na, M+K, and M+NH4.
+Optimization of fragmentor voltage to maximize precursor ion intensity for up to 4 precursor ions (adducts and/or charge states) for each polarity in MS SIM Selection of multiple best product ions (MS/MS full scan) Optimization of collision energy to maximize product ion intensity (MS/MS) full scan) • Optionally perform fine fragmentor optimization for maximum sensitivity.
+Ion breakdown profile shows you a graphical representation of the optimization results and lets you select the optimum collision energy that work for your selective product ions.
+Additional • Stores optimum precursor and product ions and parameters in a compound Features database.
+Imports optimization results into the Agilent MassHunter Data Acquisition for Triple Quad program.
+Lets you import compounds for optimization and update compound retention times from Data Acquisition methods Supports sample introduction via manual infusion (syringe pump), automatic infusion (via loop injection at lower flows), and injection analysis with column (to maximize optimization yield). • Data that is acquired during the optimization run can be displayed with

+Agilent MassHunter Qualitative Analysis program.

+Startup To open Optimizer